‘We are at a standstill’: Columbia residents fed up with little action on gun violence

 Problems like poverty, lack of housing and unemployment put people at a greater risk of becoming a victim or perpetrator of gun violence, researchers have found.

-Lynelle Phillips, a public health professor at the University of Missouri, says the goal of public health is to keep communities healthy, and one way to do that is prevent gun violence.
+Lynelle Phillips, a public health professor at MU, says the goal of public health is to keep communities healthy, and one way to do that is prevent gun violence.

 “Gun violence contributes to illness and death, so anything that contributes to illness and death and impacts the overall population health, falls in the realm of public health,” Phillips said.

-Note: Editor's note: This story is part of the Missouri Gun Violence Project, a partnership of the Kansas City Star and Report for America.